Hermes

 memory edit USER.md rejects on save with character limit

 USER.md is hard-capped at 1375 chars, MEMORY.md at 2200.
-The limit is enforced client-side in clm before any Ansible dispatch, so you get an immediate error after $EDITOR exits.
+The limit is enforced client-side in clawctl before any Ansible dispatch, so you get an immediate error after $EDITOR exits.
 Trim the content and retry.
 Other filenames are rejected with "hermes memory accepts only MEMORY.md and USER.md".

-userdel fails on clm agent remove
+userdel fails on clawctl agent delete

 Hermes runs loginctl enable-linger on first start, which keeps a per-user systemd manager + dbus running even after the system unit stops. remove.yaml runs loginctl disable-linger + pkill -KILL -u <user> before userdel, but if you hit a stuck state, do it manually: